aldec/TySOM/SDx-platforms/README.md

 [Link to the FMC-VISION board page](https://www.aldec.com/en/products/emulation/daughter_cards/fmc_daughter/fmc_vision)

-Note: This platform is supported in Xilinx SDx 2017.2 or newer.
+Note: This platform is supported in Xilinx SDx 2017.2 or newer up to 2018.2.

 <a name="tysom_2_7z045"/>

 ## TySOM-2-7Z045

-Note: This platform is supported in Xilinx SDx 2017.2 or newer.
+Note: This platform is supported in Xilinx SDx 2017.2 or newer up to 2018.2.

 The configuration for Aldec TySOM-2-7Z045 board consists of: